[Note: a brochure version of this page is available as a PDF here]

 - Listen to HRM residents who share our passion for this watershed

-- Keep in touch and collaborate with our local representatives, government and other organizations like Our HRM Alliance, Backlands Coalition and NCC
+- Inform and collaborate with our local representatives, government and other organizations like Our HRM Alliance and Backlands Coalition

 - Talk to developers about ways to improve their projects

 Through our stewardship activities we are creating ecological profiles of the area.
-This information is intended to promote protection of Williams Lake and its watershed so this habitat will remain in its natural state for wildlife and people to use and enjoy for generations.
+This information is intended to continue to protect Williams Lake and its watershed so this habitat will remain in its natural state for wildlife and people to use and enjoy for generations.

 Did you know?